Indexes

 CockroachDB

 GIN and BTree are the only index types supported by CockroachDB.
-The operator classes marked to work with CockroachDB are the only ones allowed on that database and supported by Prisma.
+The operator classes marked to work with CockroachDB are the only ones allowed on that database and supported by Prisma ORM.
 The operator class cannot be defined in the Prisma Schema Language: the ops

 argument is not necessary or allowed on CockroachDB.